-The Orange/Meridian Placemaking Project includes enclosing the East Ditch between Meridian Street and Monroe Street, revising the existing Leon County Stormwater facility, and creating a public gathering space with trails and parking on the parcel near the southwest corner of Orange Avenue and Meridian Street.
-Halff, Inc. is providing design services that include stormwater modeling, community engagement, park design, box-culvert design, and all permitting necessary for the project.
-Community engagement for this project will officially begin on February 20, 2021 with a community meeting where participants can learn about the project and complete a visual preferences survey.
-Prior to the community meeting, additional outreach efforts will include Pop Up events, a social media campaign, and focused stakeholder engagement.
-Staff anticipates the design will be completed by mid-2022, with the advertisement for construction of the park element in fall 2022.
+The Orange/Meridian Placemaking Project includes enclosing the East Ditch between Meridian Street and Monroe Street, revisions to the existing Leon County Stormwater facility, and creation of a public gathering space with trails and parking on the parcel at the southwest corner of Orange Avenue and Meridian Street.
+Halff, Inc. is providing design services that includes stormwater modeling, public involvement, park design, box-culvert design, and all permitting necessary for the project.
+Community engagement for this project will officially begin on February 20, 2021 with a community meeting where participants can complete a visual preference survey.
+Prior to the community meeting, other outreach efforts will include Pop Up events, a social media campaign, and focused stakeholder engagement.
+Staff anticipates that the design will be completed by mid-2022, with the advertisement for construction of the park element in fall 2022.
 Innovative stormwater treatment facilities are part of the concept plan for this project and more details on the innovation will be provided in the concept plans development phase.